- Where is your school located?

 Are there any extra-curricular activities?

 KIS offers a wide variety of extra-curricular activities ensuring that students develop into well-rounded individuals.
-See our clubs and activities page for further details.
+See our bukatsu (clubs) and lessons page for further details.

 Does KIS provide transportation for students?

 No, we do not.
-Students use the public transportation systems, or are dropped off by parents.
+Students use the public transportation systems, or are dropped off by parents or take public transport.
+The school is located in the city center with a bus stop near the entrance gates.

 What are the school hours?

-Early Years students attend classes from 8:30 am to 2:30 pm.
-The Primary and Middle School hours are from 8:20 am to 3:30 pm.
+Classes are from 8:30 am to 3:30 pm except on Wednesday, which ends at 2:30 pm.
 The school day is followed by extra-curricular activities until 4:30 pm.
 Administrative offices are open from 8:00 am to 5:00 pm.

 What are the school fees?